sleak-lbl/weekly-emails/items/webinar.md

   that surprised them, or that might be valuable to other users to know.

 - **Announcements and CFPs:** upcoming conferences, workshops, or other events.
+  - Today we'll talk a bit about the Allocation Year transition, scheduled for January 20, 2021, and what you can expect for next year.

-- **Topic-of-the-day:** This month's topic topic is "NERSC and NERSC Users at SC20".
-This week and last week NERSC staff and many users have participated in SC20, the largest annual Supercomputing conference.
+- **Topic-of-the-day:** This month's topic topic is "**HPSS**".
-  We'll run through some highlights, have an open discussion of what our users found interesting and build up a list of topics and talks of interest to the NERSC user community.
+  We'll talk a bit about NERSC's archive system, some facts and figures,and some tips for getting the most from it

 - **Coming up:** Nominations and requests for future topics.
 We're especially interested to hear from our users - what are you using